The

 Hello,

-When I’m not writing and editing amateur sleuth mysteries, I’m the host of The Authorpreneur Podcast and the Mystery Novel Nerd Podcast.
-Right now, I’m writing a cozy mystery short story, which will eventually be the first instalment of a series.
+When not absorbed in a gripping page-turner or writing my James Lalonde series, I love to travel around Europe, drink tea, rosé, and eat pizza.
+I’m also obsessed with journalism, art history and is a closet religious thriller fan.
+And, I’m the host of The Authorpreneur Podcast and the Mystery Novel Nerd Podcast.
+Right now, I’m writing a cozy mystery short story, which will eventually be the first instalment of a series, the second book in the Rookie Reporter Mystery series and the third James Lalonde novel.

 From the Blog

-Sign up to my newsletter for updates, book release details, and get the short story, The Lawn for free.
+Sign up to my newsletter for updates, book release details, and get the novella, The Last Exhibit for free.

 Enter your first name and email address then click "YES, SIGN ME UP!"